kylezook06/Kriegsspiel-Defender/README.md

 ## File overview

 - `index.html` – Loads p5.js 1.11.x from a CDN, styles the page, and wires in the sketch.
-- `sketch.js` – Contains the Level 1 skeleton: scrolling map background, enemy waves, sniper phase, power-ups, boss fight, HUD, and reset flow.
+- `sketch.js` – Contains the Level 1 skeleton: scrolling map background, structured wave sequencing (intro infantry → cavalry zig-zag → cannons with blast clouds → sniper squeeze), power-ups, boss fight, HUD, and reset flow.

+## Level 1 flow at a glance

+- Starts small: single infantry waves (1–2) then a tighter five-infantry formation.
+- Cavalry arrive in fast zig-zags (only 1–2 at a time), then infantry return in formations capped at six.
+- Cannons join with slow shells that burst into lingering smoke clouds.
+- A narrowing sniper channel fires from top and bottom edges.
+- The sequence loops with small variations, then a boss enters; when the boss falls, the level automatically restarts.

 ## Customization ideas